ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C11_Make_Illegal_Types_Unrepresentable.md

 Each function has its own custom code and reports errors differently.
 There might be many such functions spread throughout the system.
-If there's a bug or any change in the way phone numbers are validated, all validation code must be hunted down and corrected, and any tests must also be updated.
+If there's a bug or any change in the way phone numbers are validated, all validation code must be found and corrected, and any tests must also be updated.

 Does anyone set out to write code like this?
 Probably not--it starts out seeming like "the simplest thing" and just continues to accumulate, one logical step at a